sreevidyaraman/Decision-Tree/README.md

 # Decision-Tree
-A very brief piece of code to build and plot Decision Trees on Python
+A very brief piece of code to build and plot Decision Trees on Python.